Rules for Tournaments

 3. Pre-tournament practice

-The lake will be off-limits from midnight Sunday prior to the tournament until midnight Thursday.
+There will be no official off limits period, but anglers must be off tournament waters by 6pm the day before the tournament.
 No contestant may be on tournament waters for the purpose of locating bass or potential fishing waters during this time.
 The purchasing of information or the hiring of services will not be permitted after the entry deadline for each qualifying tournament.

 4. Registration and pre-tournament meeting